d-morrison/IntroStatActivities/13-RG-regression.Rmd

 # Inference for Two Quantitative Variables

-## Week 13 Reading Guide: Inference for Slope and Correlation
+## Module 13 Reading Guide: Inference for Slope and Correlation

 ### Chapter 21 (Inference for regression and model conditions) {-}